DionKill/ps4-linux-tutorial/docs/ending.md

 > Thanks for reading!
 Star this project on GitHub if you want to support the guide!
 ## Credits
 ### Kernel developers
-These are the original kernel developers, who did the hard work to port the kernels on which all of the modern kernels are based on:
+These are the original kernel developers, who did the hard work to port the kernels on which all of the modern kernels are based on.
+None of this would've been possible without them.
 - 4.4  kernel
 	- marcan, fail0verflow team
 - 4.14 kernel